 Benefits for employers include:

-- A structure to support your existing in-house foundation training programme or access to the CPPE Foundation pharmacist programme 2020/21 (subject to eligibility) with funding to support educational supervision.
+- A structure to support your existing in-house training programme or access to the CPPE Foundation pharmacist programme 2020/21 (subject to eligibility).

 - A flexible, formative vocational learning and development programme.
-Provisionally registered pharmacists will use work-based experiences and reflection to identify areas of good practice and further development opportunities.
+Learners use work-based experiences and reflection to identify areas of good practice and further development opportunities.

-- Resources to help your provisionally registered pharmacist to prepare for the GPhC registration assessment and develop their clinical knowledge and application in their practice.
+- A learner-led programme to develop their clinical knowledge and application in their practice.

 - Evidence that you are supporting provisional registrants to mitigate any learning and development needs identified during their monthly risk assessments or learning needs analysis.